 Monthly food delivery app subscription providers

 This leads us on to another popular provider – monthly subscription firms.
-There are a few restaurant delivery app providers, such as Smart Restaurants, that charge restaurants or takeaways a monthly fee for a food ordering app.
+There are a few providers, such as Hungrrr and Preoday that charge restaurants or takeaways a monthly fee for a food ordering app and online ordering landing page.

 Food delivery apps that are right for your business